Arizona Game & Fish Department Helping Wildlife That Go Moo

 By 1996, nearly $325,000 in donated big game tag money had been approved for 31 projects to improve habitat for elk, deer, and pronghorn antelope.
 Also, the Commission dropped the word elk from the statewide committee’s name because the focus of the local subcommittees had expanded beyond elk habitat.
 It was changed to just the Arizona Habitat Partnership Committee (HPC).
 Most of the local subcommittees adopted the names of their regions.

 The situation remains essentially the same today, except that in 2005 the Legislature increased the number of permit tags donated annually from two to three per each big game species.
-Also, the Game & Fish Commission convinced the participating hunter groups to cooperate in a single fundraising effort.
+Also, the Game & Fish Commission convinced the participating hunter groups to cooperate in an annual fundraising effort.
 This resulted in the first Big Game Super Raffle in 2006, which raised $514,055.
 Since then, the yearly Super Raffle has generated increasing amounts of money.
 In 2019, for example, it brought in $669,065.
 The participating hunter groups, however, only provide one of the donated permit-tags they receive for each of the state’s 10 big game species to the Super Raffle.
-They auction or raffle off the other 20 tags on their own.
+They auction or raffle off the other tags on their own.
 Those activities collected another $1,814,200 in 2019, so the total donation to the Special Big Game License Tag Fund in 2019 was $2,483,265.
-(Members of the hunting groups created a nonprofit 501(c)(3) corporation in 2007, the Arizona Big Game Super Raffle, Inc., to manage the raffle.
+(Members of the hunting groups created a nonprofit 501(c)(3) corporation in 2007, the Arizona Big Game Super Raffle, Inc., to manage the annual event.
 They raffle off high-end hunting equipment at the Super Raffles to help fund their operations.)

 Cartwright Allotment Water Project

 The project proposal called for the installation of several miles of plastic pipeline and some large water storage tanks to divert water from three perennial springs and one water well into numerous new livestock watering troughs on the uplands.
 Three of the pipelines would use the permittee’s water right to Seven Springs, which was fenced off from cattle.
 Two other pipelines would use the Forest’s water rights to two other springs.
-One these springs, Maggie May Spring, would be fenced to protect it from cattle, but the bigger spring, Mashakattee Spring, would not.
+One these springs, Maggie May Spring, would be fenced to protect it from cattle, but the much bigger spring, Mashakattee Spring, would not.
 The proposal also called for another pipeline to use water from a Forest-owned well located beneath the perennial stretch of Cave Creek, downstream from Seven Springs.
 This part of the creek is also fenced to exclude cattle.

 On September 23 I contacted the Forest’s hydrologist to learn more about the Tonto’s water rights identified in the project proposal.
 She explained that the Forest held a water right for Maggie May Spring for livestock watering.
 It also held a partial water right for Mashakattee Spring for domestic use, which was formerly used to supply two nearby recreational areas, and the defunct Ashdale Civilian Conservation Corps camp along Cave Creek.

 The proposal to convert the Forest’s water right for Mashakattee Spring from domestic to livestock use prompted me to visit the spring with some friends on September 25.
-We found a significantly-sized desert riparian area with a thriving population of native fish.
+We discovered a large desert riparian area with a healthy population of native fish.
 An obvious concern was that the project’s proposal to divert up to 4,500 gallons a day from the spring would have negative effects upon this unique and important habitat.
 Furthermore, the proposal called for installing a storage tank near the spring to hold the water pumped from the spring, along with a new cattle watering trough near the tank, which could attract cattle to the riparian area and damage it.

 In early December I noticed the HPC web page had been updated to show that the location of the state HPC funding meeting in January would be the Game & Fish Department’s headquarters building in Phoenix.
 But it didn’t show the time the meeting would start, so I sent an email to the Department’s HPC coordinator on December 11 asking for the time.
 He replied that it would begin at 9AM.

-I also sent the Game & Fish Commission’s Chairman Eric Sparks an objection letter describing my opposition to the Cartwright project’s approval.
+I also sent the Game & Fish Commission’s Chairman Eric Sparks an objection letter on December 11 describing my opposition to the Cartwright project’s approval.
 It mirrored the points I’d raised in my written comments to the Tonto, and it also informed him that I planned to attend the January 11 meeting to voice my concerns in person.

 Forest Service Approves Cartwright Project